-Frederick (illness) said he feels 95-percent healthy from Gullain-Barre Syndrome and should be ready for the Cowboys' offseason program, Rob Phillips of the Cowboys' official site reports.
+Frederick (illness) said he feels 95 percent healthy from Gullain-Barre Syndrome and should be ready for the Cowboys' offseason program, Rob Phillips of the Cowboys' official site reports.

 Frederick had surgery on his labrum in January, so he'll likely be eased back into on-field action.
-This puts the Pro Bowler on pace to be healthy for Week 1 and bolster the Cowboys' offensive line.
+This puts the Pro Bowler on pace to be healthy for Week 1 to bolster the Cowboys' offensive line.

-Frederick (illness) had surgery on his labrum in the week leading up to the Cowboys' divisional round game against the Rams, Todd Archer of ESPN.com reports.
+Frederick (illness) had surgery on his labrum in the week leading up to the Cowboys' divisional-round game against the Rams, Todd Archer of ESPN.com reports.

 Frederick missed the entire 2018 season after dealing with complications stemming from Guillain-Barre syndrome.
 Head coach Jason Garrett took the surgery as a positive, noting that the Pro Bowler could potentially make a full recovery in time for next season.
 If he is unable to return in time for Week 1, Joe Looney is currently in line to continue handling duties at center for Dallas.